patricklafrance/wmfnext-shell/README.md

 Start both applications and try navigating between local and remote pages.

 You'll probably notice that the remote pages goes to the 404 pages!
-What's going on?!?!
+What's going on?!

-### Rerender the application after modules registration
+### Re-render the application after modules registration

-The problem is that the application finish rendering *BEFORE* the remote module is registered.
-Therefore, the React Router is rendered with only the host application pages.
+The issue is that the host application finish rendering *BEFORE* the remote module is registered.
+Therefore, only the host application routes are rendered.

-To fix this issue, we have to re-render the application once all the modules are registered.
+To fix this issue, we have to re-render the application once the remote module is registered.

-> This issue will only occurs with remote modules loaded at runtime.
-When using module from packages at build time, it's not an issue at all.
+> This issue will only occurs with remote modules registered at runtime.
+When strictly using modules registered build time, it's not an issue.

-To help with that, the shell provide a `useRerenderOnceRemotesRegistrationCompleted()` but sadly, the solution also involve a little bit of custom code.
+To fix the issue, the shell provide a `useRerenderOnceRemotesRegistrationCompleted()` function.
+Sadly thought, the solution also involve adding a little bit of custom code to link everything together.

-👉 First, update the host application `<App />` component to add the `useRerenderOnceRemotesRegistrationCompleted()` hook.
-We'll also display a loading message while the remote modules register.
+👉 First, update the host application `<App />` by adding the `useRerenderOnceRemotesRegistrationCompleted()` hook.
+Then, add code to display a loading message while the remote modules register.

 ```tsx
 // host - App.tsx